- Importing the structure of files

 To take into account the evolutions of the tables imported into the data model editor, on the "Analysis" pane, in the "Analysis" group, expand "Synchronization" and select "Update the analysis from the external databases".

 A wizard starts, allowing you to:

-- analyze the differences for all the PostgreSQL tables.
+- analyze the differences for the all the Informix tables.

-To establish the connection to the PostgreSQL database, call HOpenConnection
+To open the connection to the Informix database, use the function HOpenConnection

-and specify the name of the connection to open.
+, specifying the name of the connection to be opened.
 The connection name was defined when importing the structure of files into the analysis.

 To modify some parameters of this connection (user name or password for example), call HConnect

-- If you try to read the file directly (HReadFirst, ...), the connection associated with the file description in the analysis will be automatically opened.
+, ...), the connection associated with description of the data file in the analysis will be opened automatically.